 “I’m glad you find it funny,” she said, also smiling.

-“It’s not funny that he broke up with you, but I do appreciate your sense of humor about it.”
+“Not the breakup, but I do appreciate your sense of humor about it.”

 “You have to have one if you’re in the dating game, especially when you’re not very good at playing.”
 She kept her gaze on Brad and Destiny who chatted with another couple at the door of the venue.

-“It’s not bothering him any,” she said.
+“Doesn’t appear to be bothering him any,” she said.

 “It’s a beautiful name.
 Aurora was the princess in Sleeping Beauty, correct?”